sid2934/DndNotes/AstraPlane.md

 * Book From Mystery Shack
   * Map of the Plinkus (Glinkus) Island we are on and surrounding area
   * Alexi's Guide to the Prime Materia Volumes 1, 2, and 3
+  * Journals
+    * Dates written about possible Slaad encounters
+      * First date - "We are Safe"
+      * Second date (a week later) - Was not completed
+      * No entries after this entry
+    * Picture of the Slaad boat or similar boat

 ## Faction